-Figure \ref{fig:orderedcosts} compares the phenotype costs determined by the nearest neighbor path across the directed graph and by consistent approximation.
-Ranking in the later differs in that phenotype \#6 has lower cost than \#7 in the consistent approximation.
-Triangle inequality violations among pairwise distance of the payoff do not admit a unique linear cost-ordering on phenotypes, which would require cyclic closure $\payoff(i,j)+\payoff(j,k)+\payoff(k,j)=0$ (see \S\ref{gains}).
-Phenotype costs are not distributed uniformly and those labeled \#7 and \#12 are clearly toward best and worse extremes.
-The distribution is left-skewed and includes a cluster of phenotypes with moderately low cost (skewness $-0.41$) while larger differences among the costlier types corresponds to normal tail behavior (kurtosis $3.04$).
-Estimated $\payoff$ uncertainties are not considered in cost-ordering, but could be incorporated in future efforts.
+Figure \ref{fig:orderedcosts} compares the breath type costs determined by the nearest neighbor path across the directed graph and by consistent approximation.
+Ranking in the later differs in that breath type \#6 has lower cost than \#7 in the consistent approximation.
+Pairwise distances within the payoff prevent a unique linear cost ordering, which would require transitivity (\textit{i.e.}, cyclic closure $\mathbf{P}_{i,j}+\mathbf{P}_{j,k}+\mathbf{P}_{k,i}=0$).
+Breath type costs are not uniformly distributed and those labeled \#7 and \#12 are clearly toward the best and worse ends.
+The distribution is left-skewed and includes a cluster of types with moderately low cost (skewness $-0.41$) while larger differences among the costlier types correspond to normal tail behavior (kurtosis $3.04$).
+Reconstructed cost orderings are based on point estimates of $\mathbf{P}$, although payoff uncertainty could be incorporated in future work.

-\paragraph{Characteristic Interpretation} Figure \ref{fig:char} characterizes data from several breath phenotypes including normalized pressure-volume ($pV$) loops near the group median in UMAP coordinates and distributions of key $pV$ properties.
-With respect to the cost of driving pressure measured 6 hours later, the least cost phenotypes are characterized by different PEEP settings that yield relatively low maximum pressure through appropriately set tidal volume.
-Their \textit{current} driving pressures (\textit{e.g.}, 7.42 and 10 cm\,H\textsubscript{2}O for \#7 and \#1, respectively) contrasts the most costly phenotypes associated with high maximum pressures (\textit{e.g.}, 14.25 and 16 cm\,H\textsubscript{2}O for \#8 and \#12, respectively).
-The $pV$ loop of costliest phenotype, \#12, also features the occurrence of `beaking' in late inspiration, suggesting over-distention resulting from inappropriately high maximum driving pressure.
-Althouhg driving pressure is not used to define phenotypes, phenotype rank based on its 12-hour future value qualitatively corresponds to the ranking based on contemporary driving pressure calculated from phenotype characteristics.
+\paragraph{Characteristic Interpretation} Figure \ref{fig:char} characterizes data from several breath types including normalized pressure-volume ($pV$) loops near the group median in UMAP coordinates and distributions of key $pV$ properties.
+With respect to the cost of driving pressure measured 6 hours later, the least cost types are characterized by different PEEP settings that yield relatively low maximum pressure through appropriately set tidal volume.
+Their \textit{current} driving pressures (\textit{e.g.}, 7.42 and 10 cm\,H\textsubscript{2}O for \#7 and \#1, respectively) contrast the most costly types, which associate with high maximum pressures (\textit{e.g.}, 14.25 and 16 cm\,H\textsubscript{2}O for \#8 and \#12, respectively).
+The $pV$ loop of costliest type, \#12, also features the occurrence of `beaking' in late inspiration, suggesting over-distention resulting from inappropriately high maximum driving pressure.
+Although driving pressure does not define types, cost rank based on its 6-hour future value aligns qualitatively with the current-time driving pressure order derived from type characteristics.

-\subsection{Application 2: Exploring patient heterogeneity}
+\subsubsection{Application 2: Exploring patient heterogeneity}